-D. Confirmation Experiment
+D. Justification Experiment

 The Justification experiments are the final test during the design of experiment process.
 The motivations behind the Justification experiments are to be approving the conclusions drawn at the time of the analysis stage.
 But, last proceed in any design of experiment approach is to anticipate and check upgrades in experimental values using the optimal combination level of control factors.
-The Justification experiment is carried out for PALF-Vinylester composites by taking a random arrangement of combination of factor A2B3C3D2E1F3.
-In spite of the fact that factor C has minimal.
+The Justification experiment is carried out for PALF-Vinylester composites by taking an arbitrary set of factor combination $A_3B_3C_1D_2F_2$.
+Here, factor E has been omitted because it has the least effect on performance characteristic as manifest from Table 6.
+Also, for the Glass-Vinylester composites, the confirmation experiment is carried out by taking another arbitrary set of factor combination $A_2B_3C_2D_3F_2$.
+Here besides, factor E has been omitted for being the least considerable as seen in Table 7.